syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericTextBox/Set-Maximum-Number-of-Decimal-Digits.md

 ---
 layout: post
-title: Various features in Syncfusion® Numeric TextBox control for Xamarin.iOS
+title: Maximum decimal digits in Syncfusion® NumericTextBox Xamarin.iOS
 description: Learn how to decide maximum decimal digits to be displayed and nullable value support in Numeric TextBox.
 platform: xamarin.ios
 control: SfNumericTextBox